Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 ### Initialising the database with Nitro Plugins

 Nitro uses a plugin system to extend its runtime behaviour.
 This is quite useful if you want to add custom behaviour to the web server.
-Nitro provides several hooks such as on `request`, `beforeResponse`, on application `close`, etc. For more details, refer to the Nitro documentation [here](https://nitro.unjs.io/guide/plugins#available-hooks).
+Nitro provides several hooks such as on `request`, `beforeResponse`, on application `close`, etc. For more details, refer to the Nitro documentation <a href="https://nitro.unjs.io/guide/plugins#available-hooks" target="_blank" rel="noopener noreferrer">here</a>.

 In our case, we will utilise on `request` and `beforeResponse` hooks to initialise and destroy the database respectively.